rahimiparham/imitation-learning-FHCR/README.md

 ![](model_structure.png)

 ## Why not RL?
-No GPU was available during this short project and immitation learning was the only way to use colab.
+No GPU was available during this short project and imitation learning was the only way to use colab.
 (CoppeliaSim can't be installed on colab)